|

 disregard for externalities is not a dry and forced asceticism,

-but the inevitable consequence in one for whom the body, the mind
+but the inevitable consequence in one for whom the body, the

-about the Yogi.
-The First thing that one would notice about him
+is nothing ordinary about the Yogi.
+The First thing that one

-is his kingly bearing that is balanced at once with the gentleness
+would notice about him is his kingly bearing that is balanced

-that Sri Sathya Sai would describe as "the divine ache of
+at once with the gentleness that Sri Sathya Sai would describe

-compassion."
-The Yogi is regal and spreads a determined air
+as "the divine ache of compassion."
+The Yogi is regal

-of authority about him that silences even the most rebellious
+and spreads a determined air of authority about him that silences

-of moods.
+even the most rebellious of moods.

 Dwelling in his physical body at the heart of the Muktikshetra